TaiwoEnoch/Todo_List/README.md

 # 📖 [setup webpack] <a name="about-project"></a>

-**Setup webpack** is a project created to demonstrate the ability to set up Webpack.
+**Setup Webpack** is a project created to demonstrate the ability to set up Webpack.

 ## 🛠 Built With <a name="built-with"></a>